 When 0< ρ < ∞, then σ < 1.

-Cobb-Douglas production function is special case of CES production function when there is unitary elasticity of substitution.
-This means that linearly homogeneous CES production function is Cobb-Douglas production function producing constant returns to scale.
+Cobb-Douglas production function is a special case of the CES production function when there is unitary elasticity of substitution.
+This means that the linearly homogeneous CES production function is a Cobb-Douglas production function producing constant returns to scale.